Arbitrary waveforms generators can also be referred to by their initials, AWG, and sometimes they are even called and ARB - short for arbitrary.

 Arbitrary Waveform Generator techniques

 There are a number of ways of designing arbitrary waveform generators.
-They are based around digital techniques, and their design falls into one of two main categories:
+They are based around digital techniques, and their design falls into one of the main categories below:

 - Direct Digital Synthesis, DDS: This type of arbitrary waveform generator is based around the DDS types of frequency synthesizer, and sometimes it may be referred to as an Arbitrary Function Generator, AFG.